MCP Server

 create_tag | Write | Create a workspace tag with a name and hex colour |

-Use block_task to mark a task as blocked by another in the same project.
+Use update_task with blockedBy to mark a task as blocked by another in the same project.
 Circular dependencies are rejected automatically.
-A blocker is treated as resolved as soon as it is moved to a done column or archived — no manual unblocking needed.
+A blocker is treated as resolved as soon as it moves to a done column or is archived.
+Use unblockFrom to remove a dependency explicitly.

 Note and task IDs are stable across sessions.
 Fetch them once and reuse them for subsequent tool calls within the same session.